inariksit/cclaw-zettelkasten/cnl.md

 # Controlled Natural Language

-Based on real natural languages, but restricted in some way.
-(Paraphrased from [SIGCNL definition](https://www.sigcnl.org/index.html).)
+Based on real natural languages, but restricted in one or more ways described below.

+This entry is paraphrased from [SIGCNL definition](https://www.sigcnl.org/index.html).

 ## Types of restrictions